-Whether you are setting out on that first tentative Channel crossing, or an old hand returning to familiar waters, an up to date Pilot Book is an essential, and this latest publication is to be recomm
+Reviewer Jay Devonshire writes: "An up to date Pilot Book is an essential, and this latest publication is to to be recommended."

 Contents are divided into an Introduction and the three sections of the book’s title, with helpful appendices: Tidal Streams; a section on local rock names and the Breton language; and Waypoints.

 The Channel Islands section starts with “getting there”, a useful English Channel crossing guide.
 Navigating around the islands is simplified by chartlets of local island tides found in the appendix; these help to unravel the mystery of the rotational tidal system of this gulf, enabling the reader to ride the magic roundabout of powerful streams in a favourable direction.

 All the sections contain an historical note, with hints on museums and sites to further whet the appetite.
 This makes it much more readable than some of the rather dry and purely navigational predecessors, which needed to be supplemented with a chatty book.

 The clarity of the harbour approach information and chartlets, together with the annotated photographs with bearing lines, some of them aerial, is excellent.
 Returning to the index, the list of rock names and their description is a special feature, you are encouraged to think of rocks as